likec4/.github/profile/README.md

     Architecture as a code
   </h1>
   <h4>
-    Visualize, collaborate, and evolve the software architecture with always actual and live diagrams from your code
+    Visualize, collaborate, and evolve the software architecture with actual and live diagrams from your code
   </h4>

   [docs](https://likec4.dev/docs/) | [playground](https://likec4.dev/playground/) | [demo](https://template.likec4.dev/view/cloud)